jundalisay/superb/content/en/maharlika/laws/epira/chapter-4.md

 The Chairman and the members of the Commission shall, upon completion of their term orupon becoming eligible for retirement under existing laws, be entitled to the same retirement benefits and the privileges provided for the Presiding Justice and Associate Justices of the Supreme Court, respectively.

-## SEC.
-40. Enhancement of Technical Competence
+## Section 40.
+Enhancement of Technical Competence

 The ERC shall establish rigorous training programs for its staff for the purpose of enhancing the technical competence of the ERC in the following areas: evaluation of technical performance and monitoring of compliance with service and performance standards, performance-based rate-setting reform, environmental standards and such other areas as will enable the ERC to adequately perform its duties and functions.

-## SEC.
-41. Promotion of Consumer Interests
+## Section 41.
+Promotion of Consumer Interests

 The ERC shall handle consumer complaints and ensure the adequate promotion of consumer interests.

-## SEC.
-42. Budget of the ERC
+## Section 42.
+Budget of the ERC

 150m pesos is the intial budget of the ERC.

 Any balance shall initially be sourced from the Office of the President of the Philippines.
 Thereafter, the annual budget of the ERC shall be included in the regular or special appropriations.

-## SEC.
-43. Functions of the ERC
+## Section 43.
+Functions of the ERC

 The ERC shall promote competition, encourage market development, ensure customer choice and penalize abuse of market power in the restructured electricity industry.